-- You don't know what's inside.
+You don't know what's inside.
 If you do open the box, you could pull a perfect '10' graded rookie card.
 1979-80 Topps or OPC hockey boxes and packs are very expensive but it's entirely possible that you'll find a high grade Wayne Gretzky rookie card in there.
 Then again, it could be way off center and your investment won't match your result.
 There's an element of gambling for those who do choose to open them.

 Decide what you goal is for your vintage hockey card boxes and packs before you buy.
 If you're buying just for the little time machine trip they afford and you don't mind the strong possibility that the cards inside might not equal what you paid for the pack, go ahead and buy.
 If, however, that would really be a disappointment, you'd better stick to vintage singles and sets.
-In short, if you can afford to gamble and can live with the results either way, go for it.
+In short, if you can afford to gamble a little and can live with the results either way, go for it.

 You can also build a nice collection of vintage hockey boxes and it's not likely your investment will do anything but grow.
 Vintage unopened product is drying up and if you want to sell years down the road, you aren't likely to lose money.
 In fact, you'll probably make a little (maybe a lot).
-Click here to see old unopened hockey packs and boxes on eBay.